 Written by Danielle Schofield

-This month (15-23 September), PADI® and Project AWARE® will be celebrating AWARE Week, reaffirming that no action is too small when it comes to protecting the ocean — whether it’s switching plastic with paper, or writing sustainable gift lists.
+Every year PADI® and Project AWARE® celebrate AWARE Week, reaffirming that no action is too small when it comes to protecting the ocean — whether it’s switching plastic with paper, or writing sustainable gift lists.

 Divers everywhere are encouraged to sign up for events and activities during the week.
 Here are a few suggestions if you’re looking to complete a new (conservation-friendly) specialty course: